cambiotraining/hpc-intro-sanger/05-job_arrays.md

 **A2.**

 We can launch our adjusted script with `bsub lsf/parallel_estimate_pi.sh`.
-When we check our jobs with `bjobs`, we will notice several jobs with JOBID in the format "ID_1", "ID_2", etc.
+When we check our jobs with `bjobs`, we will notice several jobs with JOBID in the format "ID[1]", "ID[2]", etc.
 These indicate the number of the array that is currently running as part of that job submission.

 In this case, we will get 10 output log files, each with the job array number at the end of the filename (we used the `%I` keyword in the `#BSUB -o` option to achieve this).

 The 10 separate estimates of Pi were written to separate text files named `results/pi/replicate_1.txt`, `results/pi/replicate_2.txt`, etc.
-If we examine this file (e.g. with `less results/pi_estimate_1.txt`) we can see it has the results of all the runs of our simulation.

 **A3.**